Dosage Form: tablet

 Drug Abuse and Dependence

-Following an acute overdosage of Butalbital and Acetaminophen, toxicity may result from the barbiturate or the acetaminophen.
+Following an acute overdosage, toxicity may result from the barbiturate or the acetaminophen.

 Signs and Symptoms

-A single or multiple drug overdose with this combination product is a potentially lethal polydrug overdose, and consultation with a regional poison control center is recommended.
+A single or multiple drug overdose with Butalbital and Acetaminophen is a potentially lethal polydrug overdose, and consultation with a regional poison control center is recommended.
 Immediate treatment includes support of cardiorespiratory function and measures to reduce drug absorption.

 Oxygen, intravenous fluids, vasopressors, and other supportive measures should be employed as indicated.
 Assisted or controlled ventilation should also be considered.